aponamarev/CarND-Behavioral-Cloning-P3/writeup_template.md

 ### Model Architecture and Training Strategy
 The model was trained using the following settings:

-python model.py --top_crop 50 --model_type SimplifiedModel --shift_value 0.5 --batch_size 128 --epochs 3 --model_name SimpleDropoutModel_croppped_shift0.5.h5
+python model.py --top_crop 50 --model_type SimplifiedModel --noshift --batch_size 256 --epochs 5 --model_name model.h5

 #### 1. An appropriate model architecture has been employed